pfalconetti/Arduino_RF433_weather-station/README.md

 The idea is to make a standalone sensor sending its data through short radio signal.
 To retrieve instant temperature and humidity: I am using a DHT11 component.
-To send short strings of data: I am using a RF 433 MHz module.
+To send short strings of data: I am using a RF 433 MHz TX module.
 Both are Arduino compatibles and have to be used with their libraries.
 Where I live, external temperature reach +40°C and go down to -10°C.
 Humidity is a percentage, so technically values go from 0 to 100%.